-Definitions: The following tables contain scientific terms and measures, some of which may require explanation
+The following tables contain scientific terms and measures, some of which may require explanation.

-Regulatory compliance with some MCLs are based on running annual average of monthly samples found in our water system
+Regulatory compliance with some MCLs are based on running annual average of monthly samples.

-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment
+The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment Maximum Contaminant Level or MCL: